itsobi/Ike-Lawn-Landscaping/README.md

 ## Project Desctiption

-Freelance project that has an About Us, Photo Gallery, Services, and Testimonial sections.
+Freelance project that has an About Us, Photo Gallery, Services, and Testimonial section.

 ## Technologies Used